h4em/car-service-database/README.md

 If you wish to use the database yourself, you can generate it by running SQL scripts:

 - create-tables.sql - to create tables
-- drop-tables - to drop tables
+- drop-tables.sql - to drop tables
-- fill-tables.sql - to fill tables with data
+- fill-tables.sql - to insert data

 I used MySQL version 8.1.